 Global ad spend predicted to fall 11.8% in 2020

-Global ad spend is predicted to fall by 11.8% (or $70m) to $517.5 billion in 2020, according to the latest forecast by GroupM.
+Global ad spend is predicted to fall by 11.8% (or $70m) to $517.5 billion in 2020, according to a June forecast by GroupM.
 This figure excludes US political advertising.

 GroupM initially expected to see a growth of 4.8%, however this was then lessened to 3.9% in December 2019, following some weakening in the global economy.
 Now, the coronavirus pandemic has driven total advertising back down to levels seen around 2017.